14 Fun Things to Do on a Rainy Day

 Make Your Own Bubble Bath

-A rainy day is the perfect time to slip into a soothing bath laced with your own moisturizing soap blend.
+One of the best rainy day activities for adults is to slip into a soothing bath laced with your own moisturizing soap blend.
 In a clean container, mix together ½ cup mild liquid hand or body soap, 1 tablespoon sugar or honey, and 1 egg white.
 Pour the entire mixture under the running water as you draw your bath.
 Honey is a natural humectant, which will attract and retain moisture in your skin.
 The egg white helps create stronger, longer-lasting bubbles, for a nice, fluffy bath.
 For extra-dry skin, consider adding a tablespoon of light oil, such as almond or light sesame.
 (Another surprising bath booster?
 Vinegar.)

 What You Need